-- Our lodging is unable to accept smokers
+- We are unable to accept smokers

 If you wish to register for this workshop, please provide your details in the form on the right.
 If you have any questions, please include them in the message portion of the form.

-To reserve your space, a non-refundable deposit is required.
+To reserve your space, a non-refundable deposit of $1000 CAD is required.
 Once I've received your registration form, I will email you with details regarding how to send your deposit.
 I will also send a waiver and confidentiality agreement, which you will be required to read and sign.
 It can be mailed to me, or alternatively, copies can be brought to the workshop.

 With the welfare of the lake, its inhabitants - both wildlife and people - in mind, the exact location of this workshop is disclosed once the deposit has been received and a confidentiality agreement has been signed and submitted.